 As I drove to my family home in Long Valley from the airport, I knew it was a good choice.
-Our home is in a farm town and as we drove along there were corn mazes and pumpkin sales and signs for apple cider.
+Our home is in a farm town.
+As we drove along there were corn mazes and pumpkin sales and signs for apple cider.
 It was a crisp clear day and as I looked up from the valley, I saw the nearby mountains covered in colorful leaves, vibrant oranges and yellows.
 Yes, it was good to be home.

 Sometimes fall is about comfort.
 At night when it’s chilly outside my Dad always builds a fire in the fireplace because my mom is always cold.
 My family has this big blue sectional couch in the living room and one of my favorite things about being home is laying on the couch in my corner spot (it’s the best seat) with a big blanket over me surrounded by Remi, Fenway and Dixie, our British labs.